Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] Getting ready
       - [ ] How to do it...
       - [ ] How it works...

-    - [ ] Improving Usability and Interactivity
+## 08 Improving Usability and Interactivity
+  - Details
     - [ ] Technical requirements
     - [ ] Creating a mobile-friendly site
     - [ ] Getting started